ricardoschmidt/navomi/README.md

 * __analysis.py__ is called by the HTML form in __landing.py__, which also provides an argument named *__thought__* containing the string entered by the user.
-This script sends this strings to Google's natural language API for sentiment and entity analysis, and presents some customized (printed) output based on the input string.
+This script sends this string to Google's natural language API for sentiment and entity analysis, and presents some customized (printed) output based on the input string.